Music and Worship Leaders Retreat

 10:30 Closing Worship

-Cost includes meals, lodging, and program expenses for one person.
+The prices below include meals, lodging, and program expenses for one person.
 Prices are based on the number of people sharing a room.
 Lodging is assigned according to availability: first come, first served.

 1 queen bed, 2 single beds, private bath, linens & towels